 The Siege of Vicksburg: Starvation and Submission

 Grant then laid siege to Vicksburg, cutting off all supply lines and subjecting the city to relentless artillery bombardment.
 The citizens of Vicksburg, along with the Confederate soldiers, endured horrific conditions, including starvation, disease, and constant shelling.
-After 47 days of siege, the Confederate commander, John C. Pemberton, surrendered Vicksburg to Grant on July 4, 1863 – the same day as the Union victory at Gettysburg.
+Practically speaking, after 47 days of siege, the Confederate commander, John C. Pemberton, surrendered Vicksburg to Grant on July 4, 1863 – the same day as the Union victory at Gettysburg.

 Impact of Vicksburg: Control of the Mississippi

 The capture of Vicksburg was a decisive victory for the Union.
 It gave the Union complete control of the Mississippi River, effectively splitting the Confederacy in two.
 This severed vital supply lines and communication routes for the South, crippling its war effort.
-The victory also solidified Grant's reputation as a brilliant and relentless commander, paving the way for his appointment as General-in-Chief of the Union Army.
+The victory also solidified Grant's reputation as a brilliant and relentless commander, paving the way for his appointment as General-in-Chief of the Union Army Surprisingly effective..

 Chattanooga: Opening the Gateway to the South